mrmartineau/design-system-utils/readme.md

 ```

 ### Color palette
-The `ds.getColor()` function gets values from the `colorPalette` object.
+The `ds.color()` function gets values from the `colorPalette` object.
 It assumes every color has a `base` property and other properties for different shades of the same color.
-This is a short-hand for the `ds.getValue()` function.
+This is a short-hand for the `ds.get()` function.
 ```js
 // With a color palette like this: const colorPalette = {